Agentic Engineering / Foundation

 01

-Start with this video's job: IndyDevDan argues that the gap between low and high performing senior engineers now comes down to five pillars of agentic engineering: owning your agent harness, building software factories, writing extensible software, running useful always-on agents, and granting agents broad API access.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: IndyDevDan frames agentic engineering as the top opportunity for senior engineers and lays out five compounding pillars: owning your agent harness (he uses the Pi coding agent), building software factories instead of features, writing extensible software, running always-on agents governed by token arbitrage, and giving agents broad API access.
+Treat "Use case" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:48, where the video says: “channel, we've been betting on agentic engineering since Claude code was released way back in March 2025.
 In fact, we've been earlier than that.
 I own the domain name agenticengineer.com where myself and thousands of engineers, some of...”

 02

-Use "Task Packet" to locate the part of the agentic engineering workflow the video is demonstrating.
+Use "Workflow pain" to locate the part of the ai strategy mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 13:33, where the video says: “new agents you want to be testing, different system prompts.
 You want to be able to control the model that you're using all the time.
 This is why the Pi Agent Harness is so important.
 It's so swappable,...”

 03